yandex-cloud/docs/en/legal/specific-terms/network-load-balancer.md

 2.1.
 The use of the Service is chargeable.

 2.2.
 Service Fee for the Service is determined as per Service Rates and billing units specified on Site.
-CloudIL may change Service Rates as prescribed by Agreement concluded with Customer.
+Nebius may change Service Rates as prescribed by Agreement concluded with Customer.

 2.3.
 Service Fee for the Service depends on volume of Processed Traffic and number of Load Balancers used.
 Service Fee for the volume of traffic between Target Group and {{ network-load-balancer-full-name }} is charged separately under Service Rates applicable to Incoming Traffic.